-If you ask most rewards enthusiasts which travel credit cards are most sought after today, the Chase Sapphire Reserve and The Platinum Card® from American Express are usually the first that come to mind.
+If you ask most rewards enthusiasts which travel credit cards are most sought after today, the Chase Sapphire Reserve® and The Platinum Card® from American Express are usually the first that come to mind.
 Both offer stellar rewards, flexible redemption options and an array of luxury perks to help you upgrade your overall travel experience.

-With that in mind, many consumers pick just one of these cards instead of both.
+That said, you’ll fork over a hefty annual fee for each of them—$550 for the Chase Sapphire Reserve and $695 for the Amex Platinum—and this fee is not waived the first year.
 While the Chase Sapphire Reserve and Amex Platinum can both be valuable in terms of cardholder benefits and rewards programs, the reality is that many of their offerings overlap—including airport lounge access, credits for Global Entry or TSA PreCheck and annual travel credits.

 As you compare the Amex Platinum vs. Chase Sapphire Reserve, here are the main details you should consider.